Erasmus+ funding for teachers and schools — explained

 Course Fees

-EUTA’s course fees are within Erasmus+ budget guidelines and fully eligible for grant reimbursement.
+EUTA’s course fees are within Erasmus+ unit-cost guidelines and eligible for the grant.

 Travel